AbdulDevHub/Firebase-Projects/README.md

 This is a simple shopping cart progressive web app I made to test out Firebase Realtime Database.
 It allows users to store their grocery list in the app through the database, making it easy to remember what they need to buy.

+### Features

+- **Grocery List**: Users can add items to their grocery list.
+- **Realtime Updates**: Changes to the grocery list are updated in real time using Firebase Realtime Database.
+- **Persistent Storage**: The grocery list is stored in the database, so it persists even if the app is closed.

 <a href="https://github.com/AbdulDevHub/Simple-AI-Projects/" target="_blank" rel="noreferrer">
   <img height="400" src="Firebase Add To Cart App/assets/Screenshot.png">
 </a>